pssnyder/v7p3r-chess-engine/builds/v7p3r_chess_engine_gen_2/v0.6.24_v7p3r_engine/docs/TEST_SCENARIOS.md

 # Chess Engine Testing Scenarios

-This document describes the comprehensive testing approach for the Viper Chess Engine project.
+This document describes the comprehensive testing approach for the V7P3R Chess Engine project.
 The goal is to ensure every actively used Python module has a corresponding, non-destructive unit test file, and that all tests can be run individually or as a suite.

 ---